code-shivy/k8s-controller-old/README.md

 **Namespace Controller:** Manages namespaces, which are virtual clusters within the physical Kubernetes cluster.
 It ensures that namespaces are created, modified, or deleted as specified.

 **Service Controller:** Ensures the availability and discoverability of services within the cluster.
 It manages the creation and deletion of virtual IPs and DNS entries for services.

+In this example I would be developing a K8s controller, where It would maintain 5 replicas between 5am - 10am and 2 replicas between 6PM-8PM.